auth0-samples/laravel/README.md

 ### Configure Auth0

-1. Edit the file `.env` with your auth0 domain, app id and secret.
+1. Rename the `.env.example` file to `.env` and populate it with your Auth0 credentials, including your client ID, client secret, and domain

-2. Go to your auth0 dashboard and add `http://<ip-to-apache>/auth0/callback` to your authorized callbacks
+2. Go to your Auth0 dashboard and add `http://<ip-to-apache>/auth0/callback` to your authorized callbacks

 3. Run `php artisan serve` and browse to [http://localhost:8000](http://localhost:8000)